-I’m often asked how to deal with inept remarks and suggestions from well-meaning (and not so well-meaning) friends, family, spiritual “leaders” and “professionals.
+I’m often asked how to deal with inept remarks and unsolicited advice from well-meaning (and not so well-meaning) friends, family, spiritual “leaders” and “professionals.”

 In the days soon after Matt died people said such weird, mean, cruel, unthinking things.
 It’s unbelievable, the crap we hear.
 So.
 How do you respond?

 I think it depends – on your relationship with the person, and on your own energy levels.
 Sometimes you don’t have it in you to re-educate someone.
 Sometimes you don’t want to get into it because the person will retaliate in some way.